gurnben/hummingbird-minecraft/README.md

 These run instructions and all resource settings are based on a VPS host with 2 vCPU and 4GB RAM.
 Adjust the `--memory` and `--cpus` flags for your hardware.

-This runs the server with all persistent data (world, configs, etc.) stored in the local `server_files/` directory.
+This runs the server with all persistent data (world, configs, etc.) stored on the host `server_files/` directory.
 The container is limited to 3.5GB of RAM and 1.75 of the 2 available CPUs.

 ## JVM tuning